Ebunoluwa1/movie-search-app/README.md

 _It has a loading feature

-_It displays movie details such as TItle, Poster,Release Date, and Rating.
+_It displays movie details such as Title, Poster, Release Date, and Rating.

 _It properly handles error message when the movie is not found

-_Its Responsive with tailwindCSS
+_It's Responsive with tailwindCSS

 ## TECHNOLOGIES USED
 .
 REACT.JS + VITE